shaunreichman/investment_tracker/DESIGN_GUIDELINES.md

 To maximize maintainability, testability, and clarity, **all model code is organized to strictly separate business logic from database operations**:

-- **Business logic** (object creation, calculations, orchestration) is implemented in private methods (prefixed with `_`) or in `calculations.py`.
+- **Business logic** (object creation, calculations, orchestration) is implemented in private methods (prefixed with `_`) or in domain `calculations.py` files.
 These methods do not perform any database operations and do not require a session.
 - **Database operations** (adding, deleting, committing, querying) are handled only in public model methods decorated with `@with_session`.
 These methods are responsible for session management and call the pure business logic methods as needed.

 ### Why?